 If you’re in a pickle and looking for a snack or a dish to pass, fret not.
-We’ve got a recipe for you and it’s simple and dill-icious!
+We’ve got a cucumber salad recipe for you that’s simple and dill-icious!

 Perhaps it’s the German in me, but I love cucumber salad!
 Or maybe it’s the fact that I get to eat fresh produce.
 I mean, is there anything better than fueling your body with real food?!